 I wrote From the Heart of the Tiger just before football season started in 2001.
 It just kind of poured out of me.
 It is really just a love letter to a place that is incredibly special to me and so many other people.
-Since I first wrote it as an email, it was published in the football program, Auburn Football Illustrated, the same year with my permission and has been passed around and changed beyond recognition without my permission.
-In 2003, it got passed back to me with all of the Auburn references having been replaced to make it about the University of Georgia.
-That is when I decided to get the copyright.
+Since I first wrote it as an email to some friends and family, it was published in the football program, Auburn Football Illustrated, the same year with my permission and has been passed around and changed beyond recognition without my permission.
+In 2003, it got passed back to me with all of the Auburn references having been replaced to that of the University of Georgia.
+That one probably hurt the most, so that is when I decided to get the copyright.
 It pops up every August just before football season with someone else's edits and someone else's name credited.

 I'm telling you, here and now, this is the original.